June 10, 2019

 I am pleased to inform you that you have been accepted into Hogwarts School of Witchcraft and Wizardry…

 I am so excited you will be joining me and your fellow fifth graders for a magical year!
 It will surely put a spell on you!
 There are so many wonderful things to look forward to next school year.
 We work hard in fifth grade, but we play hard as well.
 We will explore everything from our ancestry, stars, colonial history, fractions, poetry, and the Sacraments.
-There are many field trips to look forward to such as STARBASE (rocket science!), the Flynn, Perkins Geology Museum, Mt.
-Independence, and a fun end-of-year trip.
+There are many field trips to look forward to such as STARBASE (rocket science!), the Community Sailing Center, Perkins Geology Museum, Fort Ticonderoga, and a fun end-of-year trip.

 READING: Over the summer it is important to keep your skills sharp by continuing to read.
 Reading anything will help you with that summer reading slide.
 You have many options such as reading newspapers, magazines, comics, graphic novels, blogs, articles, and most importantly, books!
+Your local library has many books to choose from and often has programs over the summer.
 Did you know that if you read twenty minutes every day over the summer you will have read 1,400 minutes, or the equivalent of almost four school days?
 Please complete the summer reading bingo sheet.
 It is best to read books that are “just right” for you.
-The books you select should not be too easy, or too challenging.
+The books you select should not be too easy or too challenging.
 PLEASE DO NOT READ THE FOLLOWING TITLES.
 It’s okay if you have read them in the past.
 (Dear Mr. Henshaw, Island of the Blue Dolphins, Maniac Magee, Al Capone Does My Shirts, Hoot, Walk Two Moons, Loser, The Penderwicks, Schooled, Hatchet, The War that Saved My Life, Blood on the River, A Long Walk to Water, Wonder, The Boy on the Wooden Box).
-If Mom and Dad read to you sometimes, that counts as well!
+If your parents read to you sometimes, that counts as well!
 The more you hear a fluent reader read and stop and ask questions, the better reader you will become.
 Remember, you still need to read yourself too.
 Reading stamina will help you succeed in fifth grade.
-Please turn in your reading bingo sheet the first week of school to be entered into a raffle for a $10 gift certificate to Barnes and Noble!
+Please turn in your completed reading bingo sheet the first week of school to be entered into a raffle for a $10 gift certificate to Barnes and Noble!
+While I did not assign writing over the summer, spending some time writing in a journal will help you prepare for 5th grade.
+We will journal with each other about our reading so why not practice writing down your thoughts this summer!
+I’ve attached some journal prompts to ignite your imagination.

 MATH: I have included a skills review packet for you to keep your math skills sharp over the summer.
 This packet is designed to be practice.
 It will include concepts taught in fourth grade.
 Complete one page a day to keep your math skills from dwindling away!
 If you turn in your completed math packet the first week of school, you will receive a small prize. *All students should know their math multiplication facts 1-12.
 Spend time this summer practicing your basic facts so when we cover long multiplication and division, you aren’t spending time computing basic facts.